Self-Love Opens the Door to Your Intuition

 Having a very high degree of self-regard will positively affect all areas of your life.
 You will treat others with more kindness, compassion, and love when you treat yourself better.
 You will clearly and quickly identify situations that are no longer useful and make positive changes.
-When self-love is present, new habits are made so effortlessly you may not recall leaving the unhelpful behavior behind.
+When self-love is present, new habits are formed so effortlessly that you may not recall leaving the unhelpful behavior behind.

-Learning to love yourself may take time and effort, especially if you have an inner critic incessantly telling you are doing everything wrong.
+Learning to love yourself may take time and effort, especially if you have an inner critic incessantly saying you are doing everything wrong.
 Don't fall into the trap of listening to this potentially well-meaning but unhelpful guidance.
 Instead, program yourself to listen to the loving wisdom of the higher self.

 [Read: Developing a Spiritual Practice] to learn more about how to create a space to receive intuitive knowledge from the higher self.

 Louise Hay was a pioneer and thought leader in learning how to practice self-love.
-I highly suggest reading any of her bestselling work or watching her talks on Youtube to get started in this area.
+I highly suggest reading her bestselling work or watching her talks on Youtube to get started in this area.

-[Read: The Lowdown on Higher Self Intuitive Information] to learn more ways on how to distinguish between your higher self and negative chatter of the mind.
+[Read: The Lowdown on Higher Self Intuitive Information] to learn more ways to distinguish between your higher self and negative chatter of the mind.

-Self-love is something you can practice and fold into your life at any time and anywhere.
+Self-love is something you can practice and fold into your life anytime and anywhere.
 The more loving, accepting, and peaceful you are on the inside, the easier it will be to hear your soul's helpful guidance and have protection from negative feedback from the inner critic and other unhelpful energies.
 Learning to love yourself is a process.
 As your self-love grows inside you, the external environment will eventually reflect this love, making it one of the best habits to invest your time in.